jonathaneeckhout/jdungeon/documentation/CONTRIBUTING.md

 ### Test your changes

 Test if your changes work.
 Make also sure that your changes don't break other functionality of the game.

+### Use Code Style for Scripts

+JDungeon uses the code style defined by [GDtoolkit](https://pypi.org/project/gdtoolkit/).
+Use this tool to format your code.
+It can also be added as a plugin to VSCode.

 ### Commit Changes

 After making changes, commit them with a meaningful commit message: